South West Rugby League

-The South West Rugby League (SWRL) also known as the South West Men's League, is a rugby league competition for teams in the South West of England.
-It was formerly part of the Rugby League Conference.
+The South West Rugby League was a summer rugby league competition for amateur teams in South West England.
+The competition was formed in 2003 as the RLC South West Regional.
+Its name changed following the 2012 restructure of amateur rugby league in Great Britain.

-The SWRL is a semi-autonomous league with a five-member committee under an Rugby Football League (RFL) appointed chairman.
-The SWRL has five member clubs from Devon and Cornwall.
+The league has not played since its last documented season in 2023.

 History

 The Rugby League Conference was founded in 1997 as the Southern Conference, a 10-team pilot league for teams in the South of England and the English Midlands.

 The conference made the leap from 30 to 52 teams in 2003 and a South West Division appeared for the first time.
 It disappeared in 2004 as South West teams took part in the Western Division and Cardiff Demons joined the newly created Welsh Division.

 The Premier divisions saw a change in boundaries leaving the North Premier division covering a larger area to give the English Midlands clubs their own premier division without having to face heartland teams, this left the West Midlands division with too few teams to run, resulting in a merged West Midlands and South West Division.

 After a campaign by the RFL to form new clubs in the South West, a new South West division was created in 2007 for teams from the West Country.
 By 2010, there were enough teams to have a South West conference split into two pools.

 For the 2011 season, there was a new RLC West of England alongside the RLC South West.
 The initial idea was that the two leagues would compete side by side with play-offs at the end of the season to decide an overall South West champion.
 In 2011, Gloucestershire Warriors defeated Somerset Vikings in the Championship play-off.
 In 2012, the intended play-off match was cancelled as the majority of the Devon Sharks team, the South West Champions, were unable to break off from the start of the rugby union season to fulfil the fixture.

 The South Western Rugby League was formed in February 2013 to organise and administer the South West Men's League following the switch of the majority of community clubs in England to a summer season and the ending of the Rugby League Conference in 2011.